Rolf Nevanlinna: Administrative activities

 From 1954, Rolf Nevanlinna chaired the committee which set about the first computer project in Finland.

-Rolf Nevanlinna served as President of the International Mathematical Union (IMU) from 1959 to 1963 and as President of the International Congress of Mathematicians (ICM) in 1962.
+Rolf Nevanlinna served as President of the International Mathematical Union (IMU) from 1959 to 1963 and as President of the International Congress of Mathematicians (ICM) in 1962 in Stockholm.
+He also served as chairman of the committee responsible for the scientific programme at the congress in Moscow in 1966.
+In 1956, Nevanlinna was elected a foreign member of the Royal Swedish Academy of Sciences.

 In 1964, Nevanlinna's connections with President Urho Kekkonen were instrumental in bringing about a total reorganization of the Academy of Finland.

 From 1965 to 1970 Nevanlinna was Chancellor of the University of Turku.

+He served as chairman of the board of the Sibelius Academy from 1941 to 1945 and again from 1964 to 1972.

 Political activities

 Although Nevanlinna did not participate actively in politics, he was known to sympathise with the right-wing Patriotic People's Movement and, partly because of his half-German parentage, was also sympathetic towards Nazi Germany; with many mathematics professors fired in the 1930s due to the Nuremberg Laws, mathematicians sympathetic to the Nazi policies were sought as replacements, and Nevanlinna accepted a position as professor at the University of Göttingen in 1936 and 1937.
-His sympathy towards the Nazis led to his removal from his position as Rector of the University of Helsinki after Finland made peace with the Soviet Union in 1944.
+Nevanlinna was elected Rector of the University of Helsinki in 1941, defeating Edwin Linkomies by 35 votes to 29.

+After the war, pressure mounted on Nevanlinna to resign his position as Rector.
+He initially disregarded these pressures until Prime Minister Juho Kusti Paasikivi personally urged him to resign, citing the public interest.
+Nevanlinna thereupon decided to leave Finland as soon as possible and moved to Zurich to take up a professorship.
+When the Academy of Finland was established in 1948, Paasikivi appointed Nevanlinna as one of its members, explaining that Nevanlinna's earlier conduct had been in accordance with the official policy of the time.

 In the spring of 1941, Finland contributed a Volunteer Battalion to the Waffen-SS.
 In 1942, a committee was established for the Volunteer Battalion to take care of the battalion's somewhat strained relations with its German commanders, and Nevanlinna was chosen to be the chairman of the committee, as he was a person respected in Germany but loyal to Finland.
 He stated in his autobiography that he accepted this role due to a "sense of duty".

 Nevanlinna's collaboration with Nazi Germany did not prevent mathematical contacts with Allied countries; after World War II, the Soviet mathematical community was isolated from the Western mathematical community and the International Colloquium on Function Theory in Helsinki in 1957, directed by Nevanlinna, was one of the first post-war occasions when Soviet mathematicians could contact their Western colleagues in person.
 In 1965, Nevanlinna was an honorary guest at a function theory congress in Soviet Armenia.